JohannesDeml/NetworkBenchmarkDotNet/README.md

 ## Contributions are welcome!

 Your favorite library is missing, or you feel like the benchmarks are not testing everything relevant?
 Let's evolve the benchmark together!
-Either hit me up per [E-mail](mailto:public@deml.io) to discuss your idea, or [open an issue](../../issues), or make a pull request directly.
+Either hit me up via [E-mail](mailto:public@deml.io) to discuss your idea, or [open an issue](../../issues), or make a pull request directly.
 There are a few rules in order to not make the benchmark too cluttered.

 ### Rules for adding a Library